stroich/recipes/_posts/wolfhunter.md

 ---
-title: Making a Retro Game with PICO-8
-subtitle: dsfsdfdsdfdfsds
+title: "Vegetarian Delights: Tasty and Nourishing Recipes"
+subtitle: "Exploring mouthwatering vegetarian recipes"
-date: 2023-01-05 14:52:52
+date: 2023-01-15
-author: andron13
+author: "andron13"
-category: java
+category: food
+weight: 23
-slug: my-java-post-10dfdfsf
+slug: vegetarian-delights-recipes
 ---

 In a [previous post](retro-games-with-pico-8.md) I talked about how making retro 8-bit games is a great way for fledgling developers to learn new things whilst expanding their portfolio.